safesea-io/Diehard-statistical/README.md

 SafeSea is a company specialized in providing entropy base on natural forces ( the sea ) Random Number Generation, or RNG, is a key component to applications that benefit from true randomness.

-- Random Number Generator (dRNG) that will change the financial, gambling, online gaming, and IOT industry by providing the fastest, most secure and easily verifiable service, ..

 This is result of Dieharder statistical test suite for Random Number Generator (RNG) that apply to safeSea generated RNG List

 # Diehard Statistical Test Suite